 Step 1: Screening

-The first step in testing your child will be a screening.
-This screening may be 15 minutes long and will look at what skills your child already has and what skills might be delayed.
+The first step in testing your child is a screening.
+This screening usually takes 15 minutes, and tries to determine what skills your child already has and what skills might be delayed.
 During the screening, the doctor may engage in play with your child and may ask you questions.
 The play is very important because it will show how your child learns, speaks, his/her behavior, and turn-taking skills.

 Children should be screened during their well-child visits at: